 Is there documentation on the program, such as program evaluations, press recognition, or client testimonials?

 How available to me will the program director be?

-After deciding how many hours it will take me to do the project, I tack on a couple more for profit and as a hedge against it taking more time than I expected.
-Be clear with the client up front how many iterations your price includes.
+After deciding how many hours it will take me to do the project, I tack on a couple more for-profit and as a hedge against it taking more time than I expected.
+Be clear with the client upfront about how many iterations your price includes.
 You don’t want to be doing endless edits.